 3. Keep reducing: The sauce will seem extremely liquid, but just keep reducing it on high heat until there is no liquid at the bottom of the pan.

-4. Add more stock: If the liquid has completely evaporated but the beans are not yet tender, add a splash more chicken stock and continue to cook.
+4. Add more stock: If the liquid has completely evaporated but you don’t have tender green beans yet, add a splash more chicken stock and continue to cook.

 Definitely!
-Use vegetable stock in place of chicken stock and skip the bacon.
-Alternatively you could saute thinly sliced mushrooms and use them in place of bacon.
+Use vegetable stock instead of chicken stock, and skip the bacon.
+Alternatively, you could saute thinly sliced mushrooms instead of bacon and then use olive oil instead of bacon grease to saute the mushrooms.

-Here are a few more winter side dish recipes that you might enjoy…
+Here are a few more easy recipes you might enjoy for Thanksgiving Dinner or Christmas Dinner:

-If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!
+If you make this Green Bean and Bacon recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!

 The Best One Pan Green Beans with Bacon